A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Results

 \subsection{Accuracy}

-To validate accuracy, we conduct experiments on 26 distinct tasks, incorporating 26 internal held-out test cohorts, 9 external cohorts, and 2 prospective cohorts (Fig.~\ref{fig:results_overall}a--d).
+To validate accuracy, we conduct experiments on 33 distinct tasks, incorporating 33 internal evaluation cohorts, 10 external cohorts, and 2 prospective cohorts (Fig.~\ref{fig:results_overall}a--d).
 The datasets cover four organs: lung, breast, gastric, and colorectal cancers.
 Lung cancer is the most common cancer worldwide in terms of both incidence and mortality\cite{cao2024comparative}.
-Breast cancer is the second most commonly diagnosed cancer worldwide and remains a leading cause of cancer‑related mortality among women\cite{harbeck2019breast}.
+Breast cancer is the second most commonly diagnosed cancer worldwide and remains a leading cause of cancer-related mortality among women\cite{harbeck2019breast}.
 Gastric cancer is particularly prevalent in East Asia and is the fifth most commonly diagnosed cancer worldwide\cite{smyth2020gastric}.
 Colorectal cancer (CRC) is the third most commonly diagnosed cancer worldwide and a leading cause of cancer deaths\cite{marmol2017colorectal}, predominantly affecting individuals over 50.
-Macro-AUC is used as the performance metric.
-To assess overall PFM accuracy, we report the average Macro-AUC value, the average Macro-AUC ranking score, and the distribution of ranking scores across all cohorts (Fig.~\ref{fig:results_overall}).
-The detailed Macro-AUC values with 95\% confidence intervals (CIs) for PFMs on each cohort are presented in Extended Data Figs.~\ref{fig:auc_hist1},\ref{fig:auc_hist2} and Tables~\ref{tab:nanfang_primary_metastatic}--\ref{tab:colon_five_tasks_h8}.
+Macro-AUC is used for classification cohorts and C-index is used for survival cohorts.
+To assess overall PFM accuracy, we report average task performance, average ranking score, and the distribution of ranking scores across cohorts (Fig.~\ref{fig:results_accuracy}).
+The detailed Macro-AUC and C-index values with 95\% confidence intervals (CIs) for PFMs on each cohort are presented in Extended Data Figs.~\ref{fig:auc_hist1},\ref{fig:auc_hist2} and Tables~\ref{tab:nanfang_primary_metastatic}--\ref{tab:colorectal_survival}.